-Over the 22 years presented in the chart, Liechtenstein reported a positive net lending/borrowing ratio in 16 of these years, i.e. the revenue from the overall central government account was higher than the expenditure (overall result of the central government account: income statement and investment account, excluding write-offs on administrative assets).
-The central government account recovered strongly in recent years, and since 2014 there has been a financial surplus again (the operating result has also stabilised).
-Despite a strongly negative financial result (the first negative financial result since 2011) the central government account in 2018 was able to close with a positive net lending/borrowing of CHF 73 million or +8.4% (2017: CHF 189 Mio., +24.0%).
-The years 1998 to 2000 and 2006 were marked by very high revenue from the sale of shares in the Liechtensteinische Landesbank.
+Over the 23 years presented in the chart, Liechtenstein reported a positive net lending/borrowing ratio in 17 of these years, i.e. the revenue from the overall central government account was higher than the expenditure (overall result of the central government account: income statement and investment account, excluding write-offs on administrative assets).
+The central government account recovered strongly in recent years, and since 2014 there has been an overall surplus again (the operating result has also stabilised).
+The overall surplus in 2019 profited from above-average tax revenues in the year 2018, which were accounted in 2019.
+Together with the positive stock market development, this led to an overall surplus of CHF 327 billion and a net lending/borrowing ratio of +40.4% (2018: CHF 73 million, +8.4%).
+The lending/borrowing ratio of +40.4% is the highest since 1997, if the effects from the sales of the Liechtensteinische Landesbank shares are neglected (the years affected were 1998, 1999 2000, and 2006).

-Revenue, expenditure, and net lending/borrowing (in %) of the municipalities of Liechtenstein since 1997
+Revenue, expenditure, and net lending/borrowing (in %) of the municipalities since 1997